What do you mean, “What’s my story?”

 It shouldn’t take burnout or a bad boss to make you question where you’re headed.
 And taking command of your story doesn’t have to mean a daunting total rewrite.
 It means being aware of your story components and how they change – or how you’d like for them to change – over time.

 After all, YOU are the one crafting this story.
 Don’t let anyone else define it for you.
 And don’t look back at your past chapters with any sense of regret.
 Evaluate and use them to plot your next one.

 “Stuck” is only a temporary chapter.
 Action drives our stories.

 Stories are ever-changing, always-developing, amazingly powerful things.
 By examining the basics of storytelling – character, plot and point of view – you can enhance YOUR story.

-Make it a page turner.
-What happens next?
+Make it a page-turner.
+It’s Your Story… What happens next?